Weather & Climate – Liwonde NP

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Liwonde National Park experiences a hot climate with a Wet and Dry season.
+Liwonde National Park experiences a hot climate with a distinct Wet season (November to April) and Dry season (May to October).
 The average temperature is quite uniform throughout the year, though it does spike in October before the rains set in.

 Rainfall is scarce during the Dry season.
-The bush dries out as the season progresses and the wildlife don’t move far from the river.
+The bush dries out as the season progresses and the wildlife doesn’t move far from the river.
 Wildlife viewing gets better as the season progresses.
-The days are hot but nights are cool.
+The days are hot, but nights are cool.

-• May – The Dry season has begun, and while water is still plentiful and the bush still quite lush, it doesn’t rain much anymore.
+• May – The Dry season has begun.
+While water is still plentiful and the bush quite lush, it doesn’t rain much anymore.

-• June & July – The rain has stopped completely, and the bush is drying out.
-These are the coolest months with daytime temperatures around 26°C/79°F. It gets cold at night – average temperatures hover at 14°C/57°F. Don’t forget a jacket for early morning drives.
+• June & July – Rain is very unusual, and the bush is drying out.
+These are the coolest months with daytime temperatures around 26°C/79°F. It gets cold at night, with average temperatures hovering at 14°C/57°F. Don’t forget a jacket for early morning game drives.

 • August & September – It is still completely dry.
 The bush is parched and starting to thin.
 It is warming up and September has an average temperature during the day of 30°C/86°F. Mornings are getting milder.